cleverlight/lightenna/_posts/blog/2018-02-18-kubernetes-for-a-migratable-future.md

 ---
 layout: single
 title: Kubernetes for a migratable future
-description: Serverless function-as-a-service (like AWS Lambda) is magic, but it's hard to commit at this early stage
+description: Serverless function-as-a-service (like AWS Lambda) is magic, but it's hard to commit at this early stage.
-tags: devops front
+tags: devops consulting front
 header:
   overlay_image: /assets/images/containers_on_ship_05027_1920x.jpg
+  small_image: /assets/images/containers_on_ship_05027_640x.jpg
 ---

 Orchestration that might also be the grease that eases vendor lock-in